musi-musi/munleko/readme.md

 # clonin n buildin
-use zig 0.9.1, have gpu drivers that can handle opengl 3.3
+use zig master, have gpu drivers that can handle opengl 3.3

 ## windows
 just `zig build run`, it *should* work